 As researchers, we are bound by rules of ethics.
 For example, we usually cannot collect data from minors without parental or guardian permission.
 All research participants must give their permission to be part of a study and they must be given pertinent information to make an “informed” consent to participate.
 This means you have provided your research participants with everything they need to know about the study to make an “informed” decision about participating in your research.
 Researchers must obtain a subject’s (and parents’ if the subject is a minor) permission before interacting with the subject or if the subject is the focus of the study.
 Generally, this permission is given in writing; however, there are cases where the research participant’s completion of a task (such as a survey) constitutes giving informed consent.
 Research participants have the right to refuse to participate without penalty if they wish.
 Each university that receives federal funds (and most do) must have an Institutional Review Board (IRB) that reviews all research conducted at the university.
 Therefore, anyone doing research associated with the university must submit and receive IRB approval before beginning research.
-Even if the research is except from a full review by the IRB, an Exemption Form must be filed and approved by the Department chair and submitted to the IRB.
+Even if the research is except from a full review by the IRB, an Exemption Form must be filed and approved by the Department chair and submitted and reviewed by the IRB.

 Researchers are bound by a code of ethics that includes the following protections for subjects